-Credit card companies realize that you are more likely to pay back your debts after bankruptcy.
-Why?
-Your discharge will free up money for other bills.
-Plus, you won't be able to wipe out debt again for many years.
+Credit card companies realize that your discharge will free up money for other bills, so you’re more likely to pay back your debts after bankruptcy.
+Plus, you won't be able to wipe out debt again using the bankruptcy process for several years.
 Find out when you’ll be eligible for another bankruptcy discharge.

 If you don’t qualify for a typical, unsecured credit card, you might want to start rebuilding your credit by getting a secured credit card from your bank.
 You’ll deposit a certain amount of money in the bank as collateral for the card.
 In exchange, you have a line of credit equal to the amount in the account.
-A secured credit card rebuilds credit because payments are typically reported on your credit report—you’ll want to be sure that will happen.
+A secured credit card rebuilds credit because the creditor typically reports payments on your credit report—you’ll want to be sure that will happen.